unioslo/harborapi/docs/recipes/scan/scan-artifact.md

 ## Stop a scan

-We can stop a running scan by using [`stop_artifact_scan`][harborapi.client.HarborAsyncClient.stop_scan].
+We can stop a running scan by using [`stop_artifact_scan`][harborapi.client.HarborAsyncClient.stop_artifact_scan].
 The method takes a project name, repository name, and a tag or digest.
 The method returns nothing on success.

 ```py
 import asyncio